-Portfolio Managers I David Blount, CFA®, Brad Erwin, CFA®, and Jeffrey D. Bilsky are Portfolio Managers of the fund and are jointly and primarily responsible for the day-to-day management of the fund.
-Mr. Blount has served as the fund's Portfolio Manager since 2011.
-Mr. Erwin has served as the fund's Portfolio Manager since July 2019.
-Mr. Bilsky has served as the fund's Portfolio Manager since August 2023.
+Portfolio Managers I Brad Erwin, CFA®, Jeffrey D. Bilsky and Michael Rich, CFA®, are Portfolio Managers of the fund and are jointly and primarily responsible for the day-to-day management of the fund.
+Mr. Erwin has served as a Managing Director at Eagle since 2025, and has served as the fund's Portfolio Manager since August 2023.
 Mr. Bilsky is a Portfolio Co-Manager at Chartwell Investment Partners, LLC.
 He is also an employee of Eagle Asset Management, Inc. ("Eagle") and serves as a Portfolio Manager of the fund in his capacity as an employee of Eagle.
+Mr. Rich has served as the fund's portfolio manager since May 2025.
+He previously served as the fund's Senior Research Analyst from 2023 through April 2025.

-Purchase and sale of fund shares I You may purchase, redeem, or exchange Class A, C, and I shares of the fund on any business day through your financial intermediary, by mail at Carillon Family of Funds, c/o U.S. Bank Global Fund Services, P.O.
-Box 701, Milwaukee, WI 53201-0701 (for regular mail) or 615 East Michigan Street, Third Floor, Milwaukee, WI, 53202 (for overnight service), or by telephone (800.421.4184).
+Purchase and sale of fund shares I You may purchase, redeem, or exchange Class A, C, and I shares of the fund on any business day through your financial intermediary, by telephone (800.421.4184), or by mail.
+Prior to June 2, 2025, purchases, redemptions and exchanges should be mailed to Carillon Family of Funds, c/o U.S. Bank Global Fund Services, P.O.
+Box 701, Milwaukee, WI 53201-0701 (for regular mail) or 615 East Michigan Street, Third Floor, Milwaukee, WI, 53202 (for overnight service).
+Effective June 2, 2025, purchases, redemptions and exchanges should be mailed to Carillon Family of Funds, c/o U.S. Bank Global Fund Services, P.O.
+Box 219252, Kansas City, MO 64121-9252 (for regular mail) or 801 Pennsylvania Avenue, Suite 219252, Kansas City, MO, 64105-1307 (for overnight service).
 In Class A and Class C shares, the minimum purchase amount is \$1,000 for regular accounts, \$100 for retirement accounts and \$50 through a periodic investment program, with a minimum subsequent investment plan of \$50 per month.
 For individual investors, the minimum initial purchase for Class I shares is \$1,000, while fee-based plan sponsors set their own minimum requirements.
 For Class R-6 shares, other than those purchased through a participating retirement plan, the minimum initial purchase is \$1,000,000.
 For Class R-6 shares purchased through a participating retirement plan, the minimum initial purchase is set by the plan administrator.

-Tax information | The dividends you receive from the fund will be taxed as ordinary income or net capital gain (i.e., the excess of net long-term capital gain over net short-term capital loss) unless you are investing through a tax-deferred arrangement, such as a 401(k) plan or an IRA, in which case you may be subject to federal income tax on withdrawals from the arrangement.
+Tax information I The dividends you receive from the fund will be taxed as ordinary income or net capital gain (i.e., the excess of net long-term capital gain over net short-term capital loss) unless you are investing through a tax-deferred arrangement, such as a 401(k) plan or an IRA, in which case you may be subject to federal income tax on withdrawals from the arrangement.